sanjatulislam/company-policy-retriever/README.md

 An advanced Retrieval-Augmented Generation (RAG) system for answering questions about company policies using retrieved policy documents as the source of truth.

-The system combines context-aware query decomposition, hybrid retrieval, document reranking, deduplication and grounded LLM generation to improve retrieval relevance and reduce unsupported responses.
+The system combines context-aware query decomposition, semantic retrieval, document reranking, deduplication and grounded LLM generation to improve retrieval relevance and reduce unsupported responses.

 ## RAG pipeline